Amazon CloudWatch (AWS CloudWatch)

 What is Amazon CloudWatch?

-Amazon CloudWatch is a monitoring and observability service originally built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
+Amazon CloudWatch (AWS CloudWatch) is Amazon Web Services' native monitoring and observability platform designed for DevOps engineers, developers, SREs, and IT teams.
+AWS CloudWatch helps organizations monitor AWS services, cloud infrastructure, applications, logs, metrics, and events from a centralized monitoring platform.
 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events from AWS resources, applications, and services that run on AWS and on-premises servers.
 With investment in staff skillsets and configuration, CloudWatch can be used to detect anomalous behavior in your environments, set alarms, visualize logs and metrics side by side, take automated actions, troubleshoot issues, and discover insights to keep applications running smoothly.

-Amazon CloudWatch is a monitoring and observability service originally built for DevOps engineers, developers, site reliability engineers (SREs), and IT managers.
+Amazon CloudWatch (AWS CloudWatch) is Amazon Web Services' native monitoring and observability platform designed for DevOps engineers, developers, SREs, and IT teams.
+AWS CloudWatch helps organizations monitor AWS services, cloud infrastructure, applications, logs, metrics, and events from a centralized monitoring platform.
 CloudWatch collects monitoring and operational data in the form of logs, metrics, and events from AWS resources, applications, and services that run on AWS and on-premises servers.
 With investment in staff skillsets and

 configuration, CloudWatch can be used to detect anomalous behavior in your environments, set alarms, visualize logs and metrics side by side, take automated actions, troubleshoot issues, and discover insights to keep applications running smoothly.